 - 1. Drive Organizational excellence and teamwork throughout the organization. - 2.
 Provide leadership for all Employees in: - a.
 Quality assurance of District Services and Water Supply. - b.
 Implementation of Organizational policies advisor. - c.
 Prompt and accurate communication. - d.
 Employee accessibility, mentoring, and guiding principals. - e.
 Adhere to District Standards and Policies. - 3.
 Act in concert with the Board to effectively interface and communicate with Federal, State and local elected appointed officials. - 4.
 Continue to meet the State and Federal drinking water standards and required regulatory water quality sampling to administer preservation of water quality for protecting the environment, public health, and water allocation for present and future generations. - 5.
 Drive Recycled Water usage implementation with the City of Beaumont and the San Gorgonia Pass Water Agency. - 6.
-Continue implementing the Water Shortage Contingency Plan (WSCP) and drought restrictions as part of the 2020 Urban Water Management Plan to meet the requirements of Governor Newsom's proclamation of a drought state of emergency for all counties in California. - 7.
-Continue to build external inter-agency relationships with state, regional, and local stakeholders, including the City of Beaumont, the San Gorgonio Pass Water Agency, Yucaipa Valley Water District (YVWD), the City of Banning, San Gorgonio Pass Regional Water Alliance, the County of Riverside, Riverside County Flood Control & Water Conservation District, Riverside Local Agency Formation Commission (LAFCO), and others, and provide participation and leadership among agencies.
+Continue to build external inter-agency relationships with state, regional, and local stakeholders, including the City of Beaumont, the San Gorgonio Pass Water Agency, Yucaipa Valley Water District

+(YVWD), the City of Banning, San Gorgonio Pass Regional Water Alliance, the County of Riverside, Riverside County Flood Control & Water Conservation District, Riverside Local Agency Formation Commission (LAFCO), and others, and provide participation and leadership among agencies.